2019 UCCR Brown Bag Lunch Presentations

-These interactive luncheons are typically held the fourth Wednesday of every month from 12:00 p.m. to 1:00 p.m. at the Law & Justice Center located at 645 South 200 East, Salt Lake City.
+These interactive luncheons will be held the second Thursday of most months from 12:00 p.m. to 1:00 p.m. at the Law & Justice Center located at 645 South 200 East, Salt Lake City.

 The next Brown Bag event will be held October 17, 2019.

 Presented by Kathy Elton and Ven Tenzin Tsepal

 Equanimity and Mediation from 12:00 pm to 1:30 pm.

 When we are first taught the role of the mediator we are often instructed to act in an impartial and unbiased manner.
 In this session, we will explore the concept of equanimity and how cultivating this quality, in our role as a mediator and in our life in general, can improve our interactions and relationships and move us past impartiality.

 In this 90 minute presentation Venerable Thubten Chonyi and Kathy Elton will explore the concept of equanimity from a Mediator and Buddhist perspective.
 This presentation is open to all and will be helpful if you are a mediator or not.
 Join us for a engaging discussion which includes: Definitions of equanimity; Exploration of why is it so difficult to hold an equanimous position; What are the benefits of taking an equanimous view while working for and with others; and What gets in the way of holding an equanimous position and what steps can we take to become more equanimous?